harrisonlab/phytophthora_fragariae/OrthoFinder.md

 done
 ```

-# Race 1 unique transcription factor and transcriptional regulator orthogroups
+## Race 1 unique transcription factor and transcriptional regulator orthogroups

-# Race 1 transcription factor and transcriptional regulators were parsed to the same format as the gene names used in the analysis
+## Race 1 TF/TRs were parsed to the same format as the gene names used in the analysis

 ```bash
 for num in 1